 Oxalic acid also seems to promote faster blood coagulation time, which makes it helpful to control hemorrhages.

-It is also helpful for chronic bowel troubles
+It is also helpful for chronic bowel troubles.

 This herb can help jaundice, liver & bladder problems like stones & gravel.